YC7o/More-than-Two-Treatments-Comparison/README.md

 R in the Lab: More than Two Treatments Comparison
 ================

-A brief R tutorial about how to perform a analysis to compare four treatments data.
-This is achieved by fitting a analysis of Variance model, summarizing and making some nice graphs for the data.
+A brief R tutorial about how to perform a data analysis to compare four treatments data.
+This is achieved by fitting a analysis of variance model, summarizing and making some nice graphs for the data.

 Note that I didn’t explain how I simulated the experimental data, but you can see the code on data\_simulation.R